onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Nova Parameters.rst

     property ``name`` parameter is defined as a ``string``, the parameter name **MUST** follow the naming convention ``{vm-type}_name_{index}``, where ``{index}`` is a numeric
-    value that starts at
+    value that **MUST** start at
-    zero and increments by one.
+    zero in a VNF Orchestration Template and increments by one.

 .. req::
     :id: R-87817